mcsee/Software-Design-Articles/Articles/Theory/What is (wrong with) software/readme.md

 ## Why is it a (A)bstract?

-We can only understand it and observe it with instruments like a black box based on its behavior before our stimuli.
+We can only understand and observe it with instruments such as a black box based on its behavior in the face of our stimuli.

 Like Schrödinger’s [cat](https://en.wikipedia.org/wiki/Schr%C3%B6dinger%27s_cat).